-Japan Appeal Gifts in 1991/2 from Tokyo Electric Power and the Kajima Fund to support a Fellowship
+Japan Appeal Gifts in 1991/2 from Tokyo Electric Power and the Kajima Fund to support a Fellowship to support teaching and research by a History Fellow those on the B.C.L. course.

-Armstrong-Macintyre-Markham Gifts in the 1990s in memory of Angus Macintyre, Felix Markham and John Armstrong those on the B.C.L. course.
+Armstrong-Macintyre-Markham Gifts in the 1990s in memory of Angus Macintyre, Felix Markham and John Armstrong